NancyTang50/wireless-communication/doc/README.md

 ## Problems we encountered

-This chapter explains the problems and difficulties we encounterd during this project.
+This chapter explains the problems and difficulties we encounter during this project.

 - Nordic mbed did not work, platform io
 - Nordic DHT library timing issue

 ### Finding examples of the Raspberry Pi

-Initialy we had alot of difficulty finding an example of BLE peripheral implemetation in Rust.
+Initially we had a lot of difficulty finding an example of BLE peripheral implementation in Rust.
 This was due to the constraint that we did not want to use embedded Rust, because we never used embedded Rust.
 After some research we found the package [Bluster](https://docs.rs/bluster/0.2.0/bluster/index.html), but the documentation of this package is empty.
 After searching in the GIT repository we found the [it_advertises_gatt](https://github.com/dfrankland/bluster/blob/e928dd6491d4cc3c42164b6594a4d584b240c8e1/tests/peripheral.rs#L26C19-L26C19) test, where a basic application is created.
 Later we found an issue that asked the maintainer for documentation/examples, where the maintainer linked to a complete application called [bleboard](https://github.com/dfrankland/bleboard/tree/master).

 - BLE library app